themaximalist/embeddings.js/README.md

 });
 ```

+The cache file is written to `.embeddings.cache.json`—you can also delete this file to reset the cache.

 ## Embeddings API

 The `Embeddings.js` API is a simple function you call with your text, with an optional config object.